A book has a manuscript.

 The entire infrastructure of the architecture is backboned by third-party providers.
 The provider offers infrastructure management and outsourcing servers.

-A properly planned and opted web application architecture minimizes many impromptu issues and bugs, saving a heck of development time and resources.
+A properly planned and opted web app architecture minimizes many impromptu issues and bugs, saving a heck of development time and resources.
 High-level architecture planning is indeed the best way to get started with the product.

 Here are few parameters which one should consider for evaluating an app structure: